+Who We Are
-Who We Are \0.00=589.00 The Pipelines and Informed Planning Alliance (PIPA) is a collaborative effort of pipeline safety stakeholders who have developed recommended practices

-for protecting communities and transmission pipelines, and communicating among stakeholders.
-The PIPA recommended practices are intended to help communities make risk informed decisions for land use planning and development adjacent to transmission pipelines.
+The Pipelines and Informed Planning Alliance (PIPA) is a collaborative effort of a spectrum of pipeline safety stakeholders who have developed recommended practices for protecting communities, protecting transmission pipelines, and communicating among stakeholders.
+The PIPA recommended practices are intended to help communities make risk-informed decisions for land use planning and development adjacent to transmission pipelines.

-PIPA was initiated to address the recommendations of the 2004 Transportation Research Board (TRB) study of pipeline safety and land use practices, TRB Special Report 281, "Transmission Pipelines and Land Use: A Risk Informed Approach."
+PIPA was initiated to address the recommendations of the 2004 Transportation Research Board (TRB) study of pipeline safety and land use practices, TRB Special Report 281, "Transmission Pipelines and Land Use: A Risk-Informed Approach."

 The PIPA goal is to reduce risks and improve the safety of affected communities and transmission pipelines through the communication and implementation of the PIPA recommended practices.

+PIPA Stakeholders

-PIPA Stakeholders Communication and collaboration among stakeholders is vital to improving pipeline safety.
-PIPA stakeholder participants represent a wide range of interests, organizations and viewpoints on pipelines and community planning, including:
+Communication and collaboration among stakeholders is vital to improving pipeline safety.
+PIPA stakeholder participants represent a wide range of interests, organizations, and viewpoints on pipelines and community planning, including:

 - Public and Community Organizations

 - Excavators and Property Developers

 - Emergency Responders

 - Local, State and Federal Government Agencies

 - Pipeline Facility Operators

-Local Government Role in Pipeline Safety

-PIPA-recommended practices include actions to be taken by local governments to affect proposed changes in land use or new development adjacent to existing transmission pipelines.
+Local Government Role in Pipeline Safety PIPA recommended practices include actions to be taken by local governments to affect proposed changes in land use or new development adjacent to existing transmission pipelines.
 Local governments have a key role to enhance safety by helping to ensure the protection of people, property, the environment and the transmission pipeline infrastructure.
-Local governments in communities across the country have begun to adopt many of the PIPA-recommended practices.

-Communication Helps Assure Safety

-Changes in land use and new developments near transmission pipelines can create risks to communities and the pipelines.
-Fortunately, safety is a common goal for all stakeholders and should be considered when decisions are made that impact life, property or the environment.
+Local governments in communities across the country have begun to adopt many of the PIPA recommended practices.
+Communication Helps Assure Safety Changes in land use and new developments near transmission pipelines can create risks to communities and to the pipelines.
+Fortunately, safety is a common goal for all stakeholders and should be considered when decisions are made that impact life, property, or the environment.
 Early communication among stakeholders can help.

-The PIPA-recommended practices for local governments are intended to enhance safety by establishing requirements guiding stakeholder communications and actions early in the planning stages.
+The PIPA recommended practices for local governments are intended to enhance safety by establishing requirements guiding stakeholder communications and actions early in the planning stages.
 They include, for example, defining and adopting by ordinance transmission pipeline consultation zones.
 Land use changes or development within a consultation zone should require property developers/owners to consult with transmission pipeline operators early in the development process.
-This will ensure that development plans minimize risks to the people living or working nearby, and are consistent with the needs and legal rights of the developers and the pipeline operators.

-Risk Informed Decisions

-Reducing risk and improving community and pipeline safety can be challenging.
-Stakeholders often have differing and, sometimes, conflicting concerns.
-Thus, all stakeholders are best served by decision making processes that are efficient, effective and not unduly time consuming or costly.
-When each stakeholder understands the relevant interests, issues and concerns of other individual stakeholders, it becomes easier to communicate and collaborate to achieve mutually agreeable solutions.
-As communities grow and evolve, we are very likely to see an increase in community development near existing transmission pipelines.
-It is important that stakeholders become risk informed and consider adoption and implementation of PIPA-recommended practices.

-Find more information regarding PIPA and the
+This will ensure that development plans minimize risks to the populace living or working nearby and are consistent with the needs and legal rights of the developers and the pipeline operators.
+Risk-Informed Decisions Reducing risk and improving community and pipeline safety can be challenging.
+Stakeholders often have differing and sometimes conflicting concerns.
+Thus, all stakeholders are best served by decision-making processes that are efficient, effective, and not unduly time-consuming or costly.
+When each stakeholder understands the relevant interests, issues, and concerns of other individual stakeholders, it becomes easier to communicate and collaborate in an attempt to achieve mutually agreeable solutions.
+As communities grow and evolve, we are very likely to see an increase in community development in proximity to existing transmission pipelines.
+It is important that stakeholders become risk-informed and consider adoption and implementation of the PIPA recommended practices.
+More information regarding PIPA and the PIPA Recommended Practices can be found at: PIPA-info.com.